Who rules the world?

 True followers of the Messiah are a minority of the world’s population today.
 Yet, concerning spiritual authority, we hold the balance of power in the world’s affairs.

 Do you find that hard to believe?
 Then listen to Jesus’ words in Matthew 18:18: “I tell you the truth, whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.”

 And listen to Paul: “Do you not know that the saints will judge the world…Do you not know that we will judge angels?
 How much more the things of this life.”
 (1 Corinthians 6:2, 3)

 Spiritual Authority of the Believer

 And how is this rule and judgment carried out?
 It is through prayer.
-Every time we pray we have a summit meeting with the King of Kings.
-We have been given power of attorney.
+Meaning, every time we pray we have a summit meeting with the King of Kings.
+In other words, we have been given power of attorney.

 When God’s people really pray — the world changes.
 When Elijah prayed he shut up the heavens for three and a half years so that not even one drop of rain was allowed to touch the earth.